A speedy and uncomplicated method for installing decorative bollards

 Press a level vertically against the rod and ensure that it remains perpendicular.

-*Note that a minimum of 45 minutes at 68˚F is required for the anchoring system to set.
+Note: A minimum of 45 minutes at 68˚F is required for the anchoring system to set.
 Do not disturb torque or load the anchor until adhesive has fully cured.

 Place the bollard near the threaded rod